getify/You-Dont-Know-JS/async & performance/ch3.md

 ) );
 ```

 These tricks may be neat, but ES6 has an even better answer for us: destructuring.
-The array destructuring-assignment form looks like this:
+The array destructuring assignment form looks like this:

 ```js
 Promise.all(